sadnicka/movelab.github.io/_pages/about_anna.md

 Anna Sadnicka leads the Computational Movement Disorders Lab.
-Her [Wellcome Trust Early Career Award](https://wellcome.org/) allows her to tackle pivotal clinical questions within the community of the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/gatsby-computational-neuroscience-unit).
+[Wellcome Trust](https://wellcome.org/) funding allows her to tackle pivotal clinical questions as a group leader at the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/gatsby-computational-neuroscience-unit).
 Her work is mentored by Prof Maneesh Sahani.

 Experimental studies are performed at purpose built labs at the [Department of Motor Neuroscience and Movement Disorders](https://www.ucl.ac.uk/ion/research/research-departments/department-clinical-and-movement-neurosciences), an internationally renowned centre for human movement neuroscience.